 Excessive Apologies: The individual frequently apologizes, even without a clear reason.

-Actions to Avoid Committing Verbal Abuse:
+Actions to Avoid Committing Verbal Violence:

 Indicators of Being Verbal Abused: